Roshan1502/Footwear-Sales-Analysis-/README.md

 # Footwear-Sales-Analysis-
+This Tableau-based project analyzes retail sales data to uncover insights across regions, products, retailers, and sales methods.
+It focuses on identifying areas of high profitability, high returns, and delivery delays.
+Key recommendations aim to improve return rates, optimize profit margins, and tailor regional strategies.
+Visualizations include net-of-return analysis, return rate comparisons, and performance by retailer and product category.

 Regional & State-Level Profitability
  West Region: Highest overall profit and net-of-return.
 New York: Top profit-generating state but also one of the highest return states.